 Use the following increasing functional group polarity order to decide the molecule’s polarity during method development:

-The inlet liner (also called injector liner) plays a critical role in achieving good separation, sensitivity, and reproducibility in Gas Chromatography (GC).
-Though often overlooked, selecting the right liner is essential for efficient sample vaporisation, minimising active site interaction, and achieving accurate results, especially in complex or trace-level analyses.
+Selecting the right liner is essential for efficient sample vaporisation, minimising active site interaction, and achieving accurate results, especially in complex or trace-level analyses.

 Minimise Dead Volume: Liner should match injector geometry to avoid sample pooling and band broadening.